-Please use our FREE Environmental Review template as you will need to submit this document when applying for or renewing your Eco-Schools Green Flag.
+Please use our FREE Environmental Reviews, as you will need to submit this document when applying for or renewing your Eco-Schools Green Flag.
+We have reviews suitable for Early Years, Primary or Secondary.

 Your school should not pay for additional support from third parties in order to carry out Step 2 let your pupils take the lead!